disruptiveplanets/AIME/code/density/readme.md

         aA = 851.5964018739621
 Pushed them to supercomputer to run extraction.

-The core densities are three times the shell densities (ceres) and the radii were chosen such that the core and shell have equal mass.
+The core densities are three times the shell densities (ceres; Julie C. Castillo-Rogez and Thomas B. McCord, 2010) and the radii were chosen such that the core and shell have equal mass.